Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Related Work

 Within the domain of code generation, LLMs are increasingly being explored for their potential in generating test cases and test suites.
-Specifically, in the context of unit testing, Schäfer et al.~\cite{Schäfer2023An} and Tang et al.~\cite{Tang2023ChatGPT} have proposed notable approaches.
-Schäfer et al.~\cite{Schäfer2023An} leveraged prompt engineering techniques to instruct LLMs in generating unit tests, achieving results comparable to human-written test code in terms of both coverage and quality.
-Tang et al.~\cite{Tang2023ChatGPT} conducted a comparative analysis between LLM-generated test code and tests produced by EvoSuite, highlighting both the strengths and limitations of LLMs in this context.
-Moreover, beyond unit testing, Wang et al.~\cite{Wang2023Software} conducted a systematic literature review to examine the broader application of LLMs in software testing.
+Specifically, in the context of unit testing, Schäfer et al.~\citep{Schäfer2023An} and Tang et al.~\citep{Tang2023ChatGPT} have proposed notable approaches.
+Schäfer et al.~\citep{Schäfer2023An} leveraged prompt engineering techniques to instruct LLMs in generating unit tests, achieving results comparable to human-written test code in terms of both coverage and quality.
+Tang et al.~\citep{Tang2023ChatGPT} conducted a comparative analysis between LLM-generated test code and tests produced by EvoSuite, highlighting both the strengths and limitations of LLMs in this context.
+Moreover, beyond unit testing, Wang et al.~\citep{Wang2023Software} conducted a systematic literature review to examine the broader application of LLMs in software testing.
 Their study identified key challenges and opportunities associated with LLM adoption in testing activities, providing insights that shape future research directions in this area.

-LLMs have also demonstrated substantial impact in improving code summarization and program comprehension.
-Kumar and Chimalakonda~\cite{kumar2024code} successfully leveraged federated learning (FedLLM) for this purpose, highlighting the advantages of distributed training methods in optimizing LLM performance.
-Bhattacharya et al.~\cite{Bhattacharya2023Exploring} conducted an evaluation of various LLMs in generating natural language summaries for code snippets.
+LLMs have also shown encouraging results in the areas of code summarization and program comprehension.
+Kumar and Chimalakonda~\citep{kumar2024code} successfully leveraged federated learning (FedLLM) for this purpose, highlighting the advantages of distributed training methods in optimizing LLM performance.
+Bhattacharya et al.~\citep{Bhattacharya2023Exploring} conducted an evaluation of various LLMs in generating natural language summaries for code snippets.
 Their findings revealed that models fine-tuned specifically for code-related tasks consistently outperformed general-purpose models, emphasizing the importance of domain-specific adaptation for enhanced performance.